Xetibo/ReSet-Doc/sections/Prelude.typ

 Due to ABI instability and specific interpretation of memory, it is often difficult if not impossible to provide interaction between languages if not used on a stable ABI such as the C language.
 In this section, an example of C++ to Rust compatibility is analyzed based on the Hyprland plugin system.
-A working proof of concept plugin without functionality can be examined in TODO (appendix).
+A working proof of concept plugin without functionality can be examined in @hyprland_plugin_rust.
 Hyprland offers plugins via the C++ ABI, meaning no compatibility with any other language is offered out of the box.

 Consider the C++ struct in @cpp_struct.